youwen5/web/routes/+now.typ

 )

 This is my #link("https://nownownow.com/about")[now page].
-A now page is a detailed answer to the question #quote[what have you been up to lately?]
+A now page is a detailed answer to the question "what have you been up to lately?"

 #webimg(
   "https://raw.githubusercontent.com/youwen5/youwen5/refs/heads/main/profile-3d-contrib/profile-night-rainbow.svg",